Finding the Right Glass to Eliminate the Green

 • For interior features such as balustrades, partitions and display cases

-Premium low-iron glasses like Starphire Ultra-Clear® Glass by Vitro Architectural Glass contain less than 1/10 the iron present in typical clear glass.
+Premium low-iron glasses like Starphire Ultra-Clear® glass by Vitro Architectural Glass contain less than 1/10 the iron present in typical clear glass.
 It even remains clear at thicknesses of up to ¾ inch, and features a distinctive azure-blue edge.
 In addition to its aesthetic applications, Starphire® glass can also serve as safety glass at increased thicknesses for entrances, storefronts and skylights with its superior strength.

 Finding the Right Low-Iron Glass